ghostery/adblocker/bench/comparison/overview.md

 potentially very slow) JavaScript"*, talking about content-blockers' ability to process all network requests.
-From the measurements, we do not think this claim holds, as all popular content-blockers are already very efficient and should not incur noticeable slow-down for users.
+From the measurements, we do not think this claim holds, as all popular content-blockers are already very efficient and should not incur any noticeable slow-down for users.
 Moreover, the efficiency of content-blockers is *continuously improving*, either thanks to more innovative approaches or using technologies like WebAssembly to reach native performance.